 Of the bridges, 57% or 42 bridges are timber.

-Following extensive inspections and analysis of a number of bridges within the municipality, Council has implemented load limits on 14 bridges for the safety of residents and visitors.
+Following extensive inspections and analysis of a number of bridges within the municipality, Council has implemented load limits on 15 bridges and culverts for the safety of residents and visitors.
 The following bridges have tonnage restrictions in place.

 |Asset Name||Segment/Group Name||Level 3 Load Limit|

 |Fosters Bridge||Sandy Creek Road, QUORROBOLONG||20t|